 Platform and hardware requirements

-This topic discusses the underlying requirements for running the Splunk App for Windows Infrastructure.
+This topic discusses the underlying requirements for running the Splunk App for Microsoft Exchange.

 Hardware and Operating System requirements

-The Splunk App for Windows Infrastructure installs onto a full Splunk Enterprise instance.
-It does not install onto a universal forwarder or a light forwarder, because it requires Splunk Web to function fully.
+The Splunk App for Microsoft Exchange installs onto a full Splunk Enterprise instance.
+The app does not install onto a universal forwarder or a light forwarder.

 - For additional details about supported versions of Windows for Splunk Enterprise, see "System requirements" in the core Splunk Enterprise documentation.